 SEO (search engine optimization) is a method of improving your company website by optimizing your web presence, content, reach. and design to climb the ranks of Google and other search engines organically.
 Basically, SEO requires engaging, quality content that is relevant to your product or service, a functioning website, specific keywords to capture your target audience, social signals to promote your site, and correct directory listings to build your authority.
 Of course, there are a number of other more detailed factors to the process – but that’s the high level.

 Google AdWords is Google’s pay-per-click advertising platform.
 It’s specifically made for website owners to promote their company or business via paid advertisements that appear within the Google search results and are commonly viewed on the top, right hand, and even bottom of the pages.
 Google will also place these advertisements on affiliated sites such as YouTube and Gmail

-The cost of this paid advertisement program is based on clicks – similar to Pay Per View with your cable provider, but instead of the cable company receiving your money per view, Google receive money every time someone clicks on your ad.
+The cost of this paid advertisement program is based on clicks – similar to Pay Per View with your cable provider, but instead of the cable company receiving your money per view, Google receives money every time someone clicks on your ad.

 There are a number of AdWords strategies. vCPM or, cost-per-thousand viewable impressions bid focuses on spreading brand awareness more than increasing traffic.
-CPA, or cost-per-acquisition bid allows you to specify an action that a user must take after clicking your ad for AdWords to receive payment.
+CPA or cost-per-acquisition bid allows you to specify an action that a user must take after clicking your ad for AdWords to receive payment.
 For example, if someone subscribes to your newsletter or makes a purchase, you pay Google, if they click then leave you do not pay.
-But overall AdWords is a science – it takes the right bid, combined with the right keyword and ad language, coupled with an optimized landing pages to get the most benefit possible.
-Of course you need to balance the spend with the return for the platform to be a viable marketing option.
+But overall AdWords is a science – it takes the right bid, combined with the right keyword and ad language, coupled with optimized landing pages to get the most benefit possible.
+Of course, you need to balance the spend with the return for the platform to be a viable marketing option.